Salt surface structures: Characteristics

 Salt has two key characteristics that make it unique in a tectonic setting, and important economically.
-The first is that salt (and other evaporites) deform plastically over geologic time, and thus behaves as a fluid rather than a rigid structure.
+The first is that salt (and other evaporites) deform plastically over geologic time, and thus behave as a fluid rather than a rigid structure.
 This allows structures with salt components to deform more easily and have a slightly different appearance.
 Take, for example the Appalachians, which contain some salt deposits, and the Rocky Mountains, which is an accretionary terrain with little to no salt.
 This also allows for the creation of structural traps for oil and gas, as well as metals which makes them sought after targets in industry.

 The second, which is the fact that evaporites are often less dense, or more buoyant, than the surrounding rock, which aids in its mobility and creates a Rayleigh Taylor instability.
 This means that the less dense substance will find a way to rise through or away from the more dense one.
 In salt tectonics, this occurs in three ways; the first is differential loading, where the salt flows from an area of high pressure to lower pressure, the second is gravitational spreading, where the salt spreads out laterally under its own gravitational weight, the last is thermal convection, where warmer – and thus less dense – salt rises through colder and more dense salt.
 This is only seen in laboratory settings due to the unlikely occurrence of salt bodies with great enough temperature variance.